AIR-Research-Group-UCLM/ReActivate/README.md

     │   ├── vendor/  # All the external scripts that shouldn't be compiled; mostly to hold the @mediapipe/pose WASM runtimes │   ├── index.html  # The base HTML file
-    ├── src/  # All the TypeScript files that comprise your application │   ├── pose-tracker-engine/  # Directory holding all the @mediapipe/pose wrappers and utilities made for the application
-    │   ├── scenes/  # All the scenes of the application │   ├── types/  # Global interfaces, enums, types, etc
-    │   ├── main.ts  # The main TS file that will be executed when the application runs ├── package.json  # The file with the build script and the dependencies
+    ├── src/  # All the TypeScript files that comprise your application │   ├── pose-tracker-engine/  # Directory holding all the @mediapipe/pose wrappers and utilities made for the application │   ├── scenes/  # All the scenes of the application.
+New exergames are added here │   ├── types/  # Global interfaces, enums, types, etc │   ├── main.ts  # The main TS file that will be executed when the application runs ├── package.json  # The file with the build script and the dependencies